 Both the pulmonary artery (which carries oxygen-poor blood to the lungs) and aorta (which carries oxygen-rich blood from the heart to the body) come from the same pumping chamber.
-No arteries arise from the left ventricle (the normal pumping chamber to the body).
+No arteries are connected to the left ventricle (the chamber that normally pumps blood to the body).

 Symptoms of DORV may include:

 Treatment requires surgery to close the hole in the heart and direct blood from the left ventricle into the aorta.
 Surgery may also be needed to move the pulmonary artery or aorta.

 Factors that determine the type and number of operations the baby needs include:

 How well the baby does depends on:

 Children with this congenital heart disease may need to take antibiotics before dental treatment.
 This prevents infections around the heart.
 Antibiotics may also be needed after surgery.

 Call your health care provider if your child seems to tire easily, has trouble breathing, or has bluish skin or lips.
 You should also consult your health care provider if your baby is not growing or gaining weight.

 DORV; Taussig-Bing anomaly; DORV with doubly-committed VSD; DORV with noncommitted VSD; DORV with subaortic VSD